Over the 10 weeks, students and faculty build a relationship that goes beyond the summer.

 Cello Performance major

-Working with Dr. Dirk Garner on Edifying Russian Choral Composer Pavel Chesnokov Through Transliteration and Analysis of His Op.
+Worked with Dr. Dirk Garner on Edifying Russian Choral Composer Pavel Chesnokov Through Transliteration and Analysis of His Op.
 24

 Trey Arney '15, of Coshocton (Ohio)

-Working with Dr. Michael Kovach on Modeling the Neurological and Physiological Effects of Lactobacillus Rhamnosus on Adult Mice
+Worked with Dr. Michael Kovach on Modeling the Neurological and Physiological Effects of Lactobacillus Rhamnosus on Adult Mice

 "Recent studies indicate the behavior of mice was significantly altered when given the probiotic bacterium Lactobacillus rhamnosus.
 I want to see what exactly in this bacterium causes this alteration in behavior and if it is a permanent change."